This article has been contributed by Jan Guardian.

 Examining each platform for its ease of use, functionality, customizability, and security will help you identify the best platform for your needs.
 Choosing the right solution will help you deliver memorable customer experiences, streamline your operational efficiency, and create phenomenal growth opportunities.

-In this article, we’ll compare the top 5 eCommerce platforms in the world so that you can understand which of them is a better fit for your online business.
+In this article, we’ll compare the best 7 eCommerce platforms in the world so that you can understand which of them is a better fit for your online business.

-Next up is the most popular eCommerce SaaS in the world today — Shopify.
+The most popular eCommerce SaaS in the world today is Shopify.
 If you’ve ever lurked on Reddit or come across posts looking for recommendations for eCommerce platforms, Shopify is by far the most recommended one.
 Let’s see why.

 Image source: Partake